Romanian Occupation of Budapest(1919)

 - The Romanian Occupation of Budapest took place in 1919.
 Jul 27–Aug 4, 1919.

-- Who won the Romanian Occupation of Budapest?
+- What was the outcome of the Romanian Occupation of Budapest?

 - The Romania were victorious against the Hungary (Red Army).